I wrote this post to show you how to create a WordPress blog simply and quickly.

 This step-by-step was intended to explain in detail how to create a blog using WordPress as a content manager.

-If you want to learn more about how to use content efficiently to attract customers for free and growing your business, we recommend reading some of our materials below.
+If you want to learn more about how to use content efficiently to attract customers for free and grow your business, we recommend reading some of our materials below.